 ESL Reading Worksheets

-For students and classes with the ability to read and interpret stories, these ESL worksheets offer a great opportunity to reinforce lessons, evaluate comprehension, and work together to answer the questions (for example, you can have the students take turn reading and then pose each question or exercise to the entire class).
+The ESL worksheets below offer a great opportunity to reinforce lessons, evaluate comprehension, and work together to answer the questions (for example, you can have the students take turns reading and then pose each question or exercise to the entire class).

-If you already have a story or book you’re working with, feel free to adapt these worksheets to fit by changing questions, wording, or exercises.
+You can tailor your reading material to meet the current lesson content and/or interests of your students.
+If you already have a story or book you’re working with, feel free to adapt these worksheets to fit by modifying the questions, wording, or exercises.

 - Life in the Future